-As of March 31, 2022 and December 31, 2021, deferred revenue related to the JMA was \$0.9 million and \$1.2 million, respectively.
+As of June 30, 2022 and December 31, 2021, deferred revenues related to the JMA were \$0.5 million and \$1.2 million, respectively.

 4. Acquisitions

 Acquisition of Denovium

 In January 2021, the Company completed its acquisition of the common stock of Denovium, Inc. ("Denovium"), an artificial intelligence deep learning company focused on protein discovery and design.
 The Company is integrating Denovium's technology into its Integrated Drug Creation Platform.
 The acquisition has been accounted for as a business combination.